-WCJCC provides cricket for children at primary and intermediate school, up to the end of Year 8, in 5 formats.
-Grades are based on their school year at the start of the cricket season:
+WCJCC provides cricket for boys and girls at primary and intermediate school, up to the end of Year 8, in 5 formats.
+Grades are based on their school year at the start of the cricket season.

-A programme for boys and girls in Year 0 or Year 1, helping them gain the skills necessary to play formal matches the following season.
-Coached by a level2 qualified coach who places emphasis on fun, enjoyment and participation.
+A programme for children in Year 0 or Year 1, helping them gain the skills necessary to play formal matches the following season.
+Coached by a level 2 qualified coach who places emphasis on fun, enjoyment and participation.
 Held on Sunday mornings at Anderson Park 9.30am to 10.30am.

 Players are organised into teams which play a formal game of cricket with a soft ball.
 Matches take place on a Saturday morning, usually starting at 8.30am, against teams from other clubs at venues across Wellington city.
 Teams usually train once per week for an hour on a weekday afternoon at Anderson or Kelburn Parks.

 Cricket Wellington has recently introduced dual pitch cricket which promotes fun and enjoyment, encourages participation, and improves skill development

 Dual pitch cricket consists of two concurrent matches occurring at the same time on pitches next to each other.
 On one pitch Team A will be batting against the fielding team (Team B).
 On the other pitch the players waiting to bat for Team A will be fielding against batters from Team B. Players then rotate every 4 overs.
 The pitch length varies per grade, Year 2 is 12 metres, and Year 3 is 14 meters.
 Tipeny runs apply for year 2 only.
 For further details refer to the Wellington Cricket downloads page.